-The contest was established by founding sponsor Genworth Canada in 2007 to help raise funds and awareness for Habitat for Humanity in Canada, and to engage and educate the next generation in Habitat’s mission to help families access affordable homeownership.
+The contest was established by founding sponsor Sagen (formerly known as Genworth Canada) in 2007 to help raise funds and awareness for Habitat for Humanity in Canada, and to engage and educate the next generation in Habitat’s mission to help families access affordable homeownership.

 58,000+ students from across Canada have participated in the Meaning of Home contest since 2007

 During the 2020 contest, a record high of over 10,200 students participated

 $1.2 million raised to date to help Canadian families in need of decent and affordable homeownership

 In 2020, the Meaning of Home contest helped families in 43 communities across Canada build a brighter future through affordable homeownership

 With the support of partners like you, the Meaning of Home contest

 will continue to engage and empower Canadian students to make a

 difference in their communities, while helping Canadian families build